is now available! Read about the new features and fixes from September.

 Is there a list of endpoints the VS Code Server uses?

-If you're working in a restricted environment, you may need to ensure the VS Code Server has access to the following endpoints:
+If you're working in a restricted environment, you may need to ensure the VS Code Server has access to the endpoints listed in the following articles:

 Are there any other extension limitations?